Gertkeno/Gertkeno.github.io/project/airlock/20_file.md

 We reference these pages in the text files for player choice results, and functionally linked dialogue.
 When dialogue is started through in-game interactions we specify a page name to start.

-Every line of dialogue can optionally have functions following it.
-These functions operate when the line of dialogue is said in-game.
+Every line of dialogue can optionally have functions following it, these functions operate when the line of dialogue is said in-game.
-For cosmetic functions, like declaring who is speaking, this format can be confusing.
+For cosmetic functions, like declaring who is speaking, this format can be confusing;
-Multiple lines said by the same person can be written like so:
+multiple lines said by the same person can be written like so:

 ```markdown
 # Your behavior